patrickbwarren/qgis3-survex-import/README.md

 #### Co-ordinate reference system (CRS)

 To be integrated with other sources of geographical information such as maps, GPS tracks, and so on, an imported survey should be _georeferenced_.
 This means that the _spatial reference system_ (SRS) should be specified: in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

-One way to do this is to set the imported layer(s) CRS on import through a dialog.
-Alternatively, the layer CRS can be set afterwards.
-Import options are available for both these.
+In the dialog box for the present .3d importer plugin, check boxes offer a couple of options for setting the imported layer(s) CRS: either attempt to infer the CRS from the `.3d` file, or inherit the CRS from the QGIS project file.
+If neither box is checked, a CRS selector dialog window is launched.

-A third option is to attempt to infer the layer(s) CRS from the `.3d` file.
-This can be done if survex is informed of the co-ordinate system by using `*cs` and `*cs out` commands in the .svx file.
+Inferring the CRS from the .3d file should work if survex has been informed of the co-ordinate system by using `*cs` and `*cs out` commands in the .svx file.
 For many cases, these commands are included in the survex data set to be able to handle station fixes properly, and calculate magnetic declinations automatically.

 For example `DowProv.svx` contains